 How to buy Sabre Resources (SBR) shares

 Sabre Resources Limited is an other industrial metals & mining business based in Australia.
-Sabre Resources shares (SBR) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
+Sabre Resources shares (SBR) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
 Sabre Resources has a trailing 12-month revenue of around $10,214.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Sabre Resources